Greytiger23/alx-low_level_programming/0x00-hello_world/README.md

-compiling a cf file and executing a name
+writing a C program that prints a sentence